The UK's largest range of secured loans

 - Quote won’t affect your credit score

-A secured debt consolidation loan is any secured loan that is used to combine multiple existing debts under one loan.
+A secured debt consolidation loan is secured against an asset (usually your home) and used to fold multiple debts into one, with more manageable monthly and/or overall costs.
+It’s also known as a debt consolidation mortgage.
 If you have outstanding loans, credit cards or other debts, it can often be difficult to manage and keep track of your ongoing repayments.
 By using a debt consolidation loan, you can merge your current debts and then only need to make repayments on the new loan.

 Secured loans are a form of personal loan that use the equity you have in your home as security against the cost of the loan.
 This means that a secured loan represents less risk to the lender than a regular personal loan, so you’re more likely to be approved, and will also potentially get better rates and loan terms.
 If you fail to repay your loan, the lender can take ownership of your equity.